-Sebastian Gomes, Salt + Light writer/producer/director gives us a glimpse into filming The Francis Effect, and particularly his interview with Diane Sawyer:
+Sebastian Gomes, Salt + Light writer/producer/director of The Francis Effect, gives us a glimpse into filming the documentary:

 There’s no way to sugarcoat it: the current situation in the Middle East is catastrophic, and there’s no end in sight.
 It’s a volatile mix of religious, political, historical, ethnic, social and economic elements all firing at the same time.
 Catholics living in the midst of it have told us that: 1) the only certain thing is that things are uncertain, and 2) Don’t believe anyone who claims to entirely understand what’s happening.

 Many highly intelligent people around the world have spoken about this being a defining moment in human history.
 Enter Pope Francis.
 His election in March of 2013 shocked the world, and the following eighteen months have been quite the encore.
 There have already been moments of great significance concerning the Middle East: the day of prayer and fasting for peace in Syria, or the Pope’s trip to Israel and the Palestinian territories.
 It would be naïve and unreasonable to think that Pope Francis can single-handedly solve these complex and deep-seeded issues.
 But we have to be honest with ourselves: no one else even comes close.
 There is something in Pope Francis, the man, the moral figure that is not found in any other world leader today.
 And for that reason he is a beacon of hope.